schriftgestalt/GlyphsSDK/GlyphsFileFormat/GlyphsFileFormatv2.md

     * iconName `string`: stores the selected master icon (new in v2.5)
     * id `string` a unique id that connects the layers (associated ID) with the master.
     * userData `dict` to store custom data.
 Only `string`, `int`, `float`, `array`, `dict` and `date` data is allowed.
+    * verticalStems `list`: a list of `int` values.
+    * visible `int`: Always set to `1`.
+If not set, the key is not present at all.
+    * weight `string` : The weight part of the master name.
+Possible values "SemiLight", "Light", "SemiBold", "Bold"
     * weightValue `int`: The weight position for interpolation.
 Is only present if the value is not `100`.
+    * width `string` : The width part of the master name.
+Possible values "SemiCondensed", "Condensed", "SemiExtended", "Extended"
     * widthValue `int`: The width position for interpolation.
 Is only present if the value is not `100`.
-    * customValue `int`: The custom position for interpolation.
-Is only present if the value is not `0`.
-    * customValue[1-3] `int`: More custom positions for interpolation.
-Is only present if the value is not `0`.
-    * weight `string` : The weight part of the master name.
-Possible values "SemiLight", "Light", "SemiBold", "Bold"
-    * width `string` : The width part of the master name.
-Possible values "SemiCondensed", "Condensed", "SemiExtended", "Extended"
-    * custom `string` : All other parts of the master name that doesn’t fit into `weight` or `width`
-    * verticalStems `list`: a list of `int` values.
     * xHeight `int`
 * glyphs `list`
     * glyphname `string`: Must be unique throughout the font.
     * production `string`: manually set production name (new in v2.2)
     * script `string`: manually set script (new in v2.2)
     * category `string`: manually set category (new in v2.2)
     * color `int` or `list`:
         1. If `int`, it is the index of the internal color list
         2. If `list`, four numbers in the range of 0–255 denoting a RGBA value
     * subcategory `string`: manually set subcategory (new in v2.2)